 - Structure navigation clearly and logically

-- Optimize page speed (compress images, use cache, implement a CDN)
+- Optimize page speed (compress images, use cache, implement CDN)

 - Ensure responsive design and mobile optimization

-- Use ads sparingly and avoid intrusive pop-ups
+- Use advertising sparingly and avoid disruptive pop-ups

-- Make call-to-actions clear and visually stand out
+- Design clear calls-to-action and highlight them visually

-- Choose font sizes and contrasts that ensure good readability
+- Choose font sizes and contrasts so that content is easy to read

 Conclusion

-Eliminating website barriers is crucial for a positive user experience, longer time spent on site, and higher conversion rates.
-At aurelix, I combine UX analysis, user feedback, and technical optimization to identify and eliminate barriers effectively.
+Eliminating website barriers is crucial for a positive user experience, longer session durations, and higher conversion rates.
+At aurelix, I combine UX analysis, user feedback, and technical optimization to identify and systematically eliminate barriers.

 Further Resources